lastmile-ai/lastmile-docs/README.md

 At a glance, the steps to contribute are:
 0. Clone the repository and create a new branch (or fork the repository)
-1. Navigate to the `docsite` folder
+1. Navigate to the `autoeval` folder
 2. Make your changes
     * Install packages with `yarn`
     * Run the development server with `yarn start`